-The 2013 SEP IRA contribution limit is $51,000 (2012 limit is $50,000).
+The 2023 SEP IRA contribution limit is $66,000 and the 2022 SEP IRA contribution limit is $61,000.
 Contributions to a SEP IRA are generally 100% tax deductible and investment earnings in a SEP IRA grow taxed deferred.
-Withdrawals after age 59 1/2 are taxed as ordinary income.
-Withdrawals prior to age 59 1/2 may incur a 10% IRS penalty as well as income taxes.
+Withdrawals after age 59 ½ are taxed as ordinary income.
+Withdrawals prior to age 59 ½ may incur a 10% IRS penalty as well as income taxes.

 A SEP IRA has broad appeal due to its high annual contribution limits, completely discretionary and flexible annual contributions and minimal administration.
 SEP IRA plans can be established by a one person business or by a business owner with employees.

 - Most frequently a SEP IRA is established by a business owner without employees and is discussed in detail below.

 - In special situations a SEP IRA may be an ideal retirement plan for a business owner with employees.
 Learn more here.

 SEP IRA for a self employed business owner without employees

 The calculation of how much can be contributed to a SEP IRA is dependent on whether your business is a corporation and you receive a W-2 as compensation or if you are taxed as a sole proprietorship and receive compensation as personal income.
 Examples of both are shown below.

 An S or C corporation, an incorporated partnership or a LLC electing to be taxed as a corporation pays the business owner a W-2 salary.
 In this situation, the annual SEP IRA contribution can be between 0% to 25% of the owner's W-2 salary up to the SEP IRA contribution limit.
 SEP IRA contributions are generally 100% tax deductible as a business expense.